PatyHidalgo/PatyHidalgo.github.io/lab.md

 the vast hydro grid with reservoirs and rivers in Peru.
 Then, Paul worked in COES, Peru National Electricity Operator.
 Paul performed the nationwide short-term power generation scheduling and the security analysis of the national grid with stability and contingency analysis.
-With the guidance of Dr. Wilfredo Sifuentes, he teamed up with four engineers to develop the "Yupana" model, Peru's official short-term power generation scheduling model.
-Paul completed a Master of Arts in Applied Mathematics, focusing on numerical optimization and the theory of probabilities.
-Paul completed a B.S. in Electrical Engineering, graduating with highest honors, from Universidad Nacional de Ingeniería, Peru.
+With the guidance of Dr. Wilfredo Sifuentes, he teamed up with four engineers to develop the "Yupana" model, short-term power generation scheduling model currently used by the National Electricity Operator.
+Paul earned a Master of Arts degree in Applied Mathematics, focusing on numerical optimization and the theory of probabilities.
+Paul earned a B.S. degree in Electrical Engineering, graduating with highest honors,from Universidad Nacional de Ingeniería, Peru.

 **Research:** Paul is interested in controlling Distributed Energy Resources (DERs) using Machine Learning and Game Theory for frequency and voltage regulation.